Some of the numbers presented in this website may not be the most recent available

 Despite a series of temporary annexations by France, Andorra retained its independent culture and, in 1866, an elected Council replaced the aristocratic oligarchy.

-Andorra remained neutral during World War 2 and in the last half century the country has modernised and become less isolated.
+Andorra remained neutral during World War 2 and in the last half of the 20th century the country modernised and became less isolated.
 It now has an economy based on tourism.
 It is not a member of the EU but the euro is the de facto currency.

 Due to its location in the eastern Pyrenees mountain range, Andorra consists predominantly of rugged mountains, the highest being Coma Pedrosa at 2,942m.